-Feeding into the WRBP infrastructure, Laconia manages 18 sewer pump stations and approximately 91 miles of gravity main and 13 miles of force main.
-Connection to the sanitary sewer system is required when an improved property is within 250' to the public sewer system.
-The point of measurement is from the closest part of any structure which contains plumbing to the sewer system.
+Public Works manages Laconia's 18 sewer pump stations and approximately 91 miles of gravity main and 13 miles of force main that carry the sewage into the WRBP's regional collection system.
+Property owners must connect to the City's sanitary sewer system when an improved property is within 250' to the public sewer system.
+The distance is measured from the closest part of any structure which contains plumbing to the sewer system.
 If easements are necessary, the distance would be measured along or across the shortest available easement.

 - Notice of cleaning and inspection of sanitary sewer mains

-- Sewer Construction: Details related to sanitary sewer can be found in the Engineering Construction Details
+- Sewer Construction: The City's standard detail drawings can be found in the Engineering Construction Details

 - Service Cards are on file for each property connected to sewer and are available upon request.
 These cards contain sketches of the location of the sewer service lateral.

 - Sewer Facts-To-Know for all customers can be found in the following Fact Sheets

 - Emergencies: In the event of a sewer emergency, please call Laconia DPW @ (603) 528-6379.
 During off hours, call the Laconia Police Department @ (603) 524-5252

 The City bills properties for sanitary sewer service based on whether a property obtains its water from the City's water Department.

 - A property on well or another water system is charged a flat (un-metered) semi-annual fee of $170.00.